ConservationMetrics/mapgl-tile-renderer/README.md

 *  `-i` or `--stylesources`: Directory where any local source files (GeoJSON, XYZ directory, MBTiles) specified in your provided style are located

 Required options if `style` is "no":
-*  `-O` or `--onlinesource`: Specify an online source to be used as a background map (currently supported: "bing", "esri", "google", "mapbox", "mapbox-satellite")
+*  `-O` or `--onlinesource`: Specify an online source to be used as a background map (currently supported: "bing", "esri", "google", "mapbox", "mapbox-satellite", "planet-monthly-visual")
 *  `-a` or `--overlay`: Provide an GeoJSON object for a feature layer to overlay on top of the online source
 *  `-k` or `--apikey`: API key that may be required for your online source If you selected "mapbox" for `--onlinesource`: